samoyed-health-foundation/website/site/content/research/current-studies/ackchf-grant-372.md

     enrolled.
 Dogs previously diagnosed with thyroid problems or that show signs of thyroid problems (obesity, lethargy, poor hair coat, and infertility) are not eligible to participate.
-Please do not enroll animals that you suspect may have \'thyroid issues\'. *The appropriate dogs are those that you are most convinced are healthy, fit, and robust animals.*
+Please do not enroll animals that you suspect may have 'thyroid issues'. *The appropriate dogs are those that you are most convinced are healthy, fit, and robust animals.*